lopezator/sqlfmt/README.md

 sqlfmt uses internal codebase of [cockroachdb 2.1 release](https://github.com/cockroachdb/cockroach/tree/release-2.1) but decouples from the root project so you can use it in a handy way on command line and CI without having to install/build the entire cockroachdb project.

+Like cockroachdb 2.1 release, **sqlfmt requires go 1.10 or newer to work**.

 Just execute the following command and you are good to go:

 ```sh